Fire Prevention & Education

-You will often find firefighters at Mount Holly events, Festivals, the Mount Holly Christmas parade National Night to name a few.
+You will often find firefighters at many Mount Holly events including, Springfest, Mount Holly Nights, the Mount Holly Christmas parade, National Night Out.

 If you are interested in requesting a program from the Mount Holly Fire Department, use this form at least 2 weeks in advance.
 After submittal, a City of Mount Holly Fire Department Fire Educator will contact you for additional information.
 Programs include fire extinguisher demonstrations, community events, fire/life safety, fire drills, school events, and more.

 SAFETY FOR GAS GRILLS